prerana-bajra/Malicious-URL-Detection/README.md

 <details>
   <summary> 3.
 Machine Learning </summary>
-The machine learning model used in this project is SVM.
+The machine learning model used in this project is SVM, Random Forest and XGBoost.

 SVM stands for Support Vector Machine, a type of machine learning algorithm used for classification and regression analysis.
 It works by finding the best hyperplane that separates data points of different classes in a high-dimensional space.

-Since the objective of the project is to classify the urls as benign, defacement, phising or malware, SVM is one of the best machine learning algorithm to use.
+Random Forest which is a machine-learning algorithm used for classification, regression, and other tasks.
+It is an ensemble learning method that works by combining multiple decision trees to make predictions.
+It is resistant to overfitting, and performs well on complex datasets.

+XGBoost which stands for eXtreme Gradient Boosting, and it is a popular machine learning algorithm used for supervised learning tasks, such as classification and regression.
+XGBoost is an ensemble method that combines multiple weak prediction models, such as decision trees, to create a stronger and more accurate model.
+XGBoost works by iteratively training new models that correct the errors of the previous models.
+During each iteration, the algorithm evaluates the gradient of the loss function with respect to the current model's predictions and uses this information to update the model's parameters.
+This process is called gradient boosting.

 </details>